-Category Initiative Definition F. Grid operations and protocols Automatic recloser operations Designing and executing protocols to deactivate automatic reclosers based on local conditions for ignition probability and wildfire consequence.
-Crew-accompanying ignition prevention and suppression resources and services Those firefighting staff and equipment (such as fire suppression engines and trailers, firefighting hose, valves, and water) that are deployed with construction crews and other electric workers to provide site-specific fire prevention and ignition mitigation during onsite work Personnel work procedures and training in conditions of elevated fire risk Work activity guidelines that designate what type of work can be performed during operating conditions of different levels of wildfire risk.
+Category Initiative Definition F. Grid operations Automatic recloser operations Designing and executing protocols to deactivate automatic reclosers based on local and protocols conditions for ignition probability and wildfire consequence.
+Crew-accompanying ignition prevention Those firefighting staff and equipment (such as fire suppression engines and trailers, and suppression resources and services firefighting hose, valves, and water) that are deployed with construction crews and other electric workers to provide site-specific fire prevention and ignition mitigation during on- site work Personnel work procedures and training in Work activity guidelines that designate what type of work can be performed during conditions of elevated fire risk operating conditions of different levels of wildfire risk.
 Training for personnel on these guidelines and the procedures they prescribe, from normal operating procedures to increased mitigation measures to constraints on work performed.
 Protocols for PSPS re-energization Designing and executing procedures that accelerate the restoration of electric service in areas that were de-energized, while maintaining safety and reliability standards.
-PSPS events and mitigation of PSPS impacts Designing, executing, and improving upon protocols to conduct PSPS events, including development of advanced methodologies to determine when to use PSPS, and to mitigate the impact of PSPS events on affected customers and local residents.
-Stationed and on-call ignition prevention and suppression resources and services Firefighting staff and equipment (such as fire suppression engines and trailers, firefighting hose, valves, firefighting foam, chemical extinguishing agent, and water) stationed at utility facilities and/or standing by to respond to calls for fire suppression assistance.
+PSPS events and mitigation of PSPS Designing, executing, and improving upon protocols to conduct PSPS events, including impacts development of advanced methodologies to determine when to use PSPS, and to mitigate the impact of PSPS events on affected customers and local residents.
+Stationed and on-call ignition prevention Firefighting staff and equipment (such as fire suppression engines and trailers, firefighting and suppression resources and services hose, valves, firefighting foam, chemical extinguishing agent, and water) stationed at utility facilities and/or standing by to respond to calls for fire suppression assistance.
 G. Data governance Centralized repository for data Designing, maintaining, hosting, and upgrading a platform that supports storage, processing, and utilization of all utility proprietary data and data compiled by the utility from other sources.
-Collaborative research on utility ignition and/or wildfire Developing and executing research work on utility ignition and/or wildfire topics in collaboration with other non-utility partners, such as academic institutions and research groups, to include data-sharing and funding as applicable.
-Documentation and disclosure of wildfire- related data and algorithms Design and execution of processes to document and disclose wildfire-related data and algorithms to accord with rules and regulations, including use of scenarios for forecasting and stress testing.
+Collaborative research on utility ignition Developing and executing research work on utility ignition and/or wildfire topics in and/or wildfire collaboration with other non-utility partners, such as academic institutions and research groups, to include data-sharing and funding as applicable.
+Documentation and disclosure of wildfire- Design and execution of processes to document and disclose wildfire-related data and related data and algorithms algorithms to accord with rules and regulations, including use of scenarios for forecasting and stress testing.
 Tracking and analysis of near miss data Tools and procedures to monitor, record, and conduct analysis of data on near miss events.
-H. Resource allocation methodology Allocation methodology development and application Development of prioritization methodology for human and financial resources, including application of said methodology to utility decision-making.
-Risk reduction scenario development and analysis Development of modelling capabilities for different risk reduction scenarios based on wildfire mitigation initiative implementation; analysis and application to utility decision-making.
-Risk spend efficiency analysis Tools, procedures, and expertise to support analysis of wildfire mitigation initiative risk-spend efficiency, in terms of MAVF and/or MARS methodologies.
+H. Resource Allocation methodology development and Development of prioritization methodology for human and financial resources, including allocation application application of said methodology to utility decision-making. methodology Risk reduction scenario development and Development of modelling capabilities for different risk reduction scenarios based on analysis wildfire mitigation initiative implementation; analysis and application to utility decision- making.
+Risk spend efficiency analysis Tools, procedures, and expertise to support analysis of wildfire mitigation initiative risk- spend efficiency, in terms of MAVF and/ or MARS methodologies.